-Penrith’s new Refill scheme is getting under way!
+Eden’s new Refill scheme is up and running!

-Penrith is the latest UK town to start a Refill scheme.
+Eden is the latest UK area to start a Refill scheme.
 It’s where shops, cafes and other places agree to give you a free refill of tap water if you come in with a water bottle.

 Here are the places that have signed up so far:

 Penrith and nearby: